Be Cool: Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 30% based on 171 reviews, with an average rating of 4.6/10.
-The site's critical consensus reads: "Be Cool is tepid, square, and lukewarm; as a parody of the music business, it has two left feet."
-On Metacritic, the film has a weighted average score of 37 out of 100, based on 38 critics, indicating "generally unfavorable reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times called it "A classic species of bore: a self-referential movie with no self to refer to.
 One character after another, one scene after another, one cute line of dialogue after another, refers to another movie, a similar character, a contrasting image, or whatever."

 Halliwell called it "a palpable miss, a movie so lazy and laid back that it falls over; there are none of those insights ... that made Get Shorty so enjoyable".

 In an August 2015 interview with Deadline, director F. Gary Gray discussed the failure of the film, stating: "With Be Cool, I made some assumptions in thinking that movie was going to work.
 I'd just made a successful PG-13 movie [The Italian Job], and when I walked into Be Cool, it was rated R and then at the last minute in preproduction I was told, 'Well, you have to make this PG-13.'
 I should have walked off the film.
 This was a movie about shylocks and gangsta rappers and if you can't make that world edgy, you probably shouldn't do it.
 I walked in thinking I was going to make one movie and then it changed.
-Maybe it was arrogant of me to think because I had success in this realm of PG-13 I could make that work".
+Maybe it was arrogant of me to think because I had success in this realm of PG-13 I could make that work."